faenrandir/a_careful_examination/communications/response-to-april-2020-gc.md

 Whether something is "secular" or not has little bearing on its goodness, I think.
 There is much in secular society that is good and much that is bad (just like there is much good and bad in religious societies).

-Regardless, modern life is difficult in many ways, so we do need loving relationships.
+Regardless, life is difficult in many ways, so we all need loving relationships.

 #### [Elder Eyring](https://www.churchofjesuschrist.org/study/general-conference/2020/04/17eyring?lang=eng)

 > I know from experience that Satan and his servants try to make us feel that we must not pray.

-[Former members sometimes get lumped into the "servant of Satan" category.]
+Former members sometimes get lumped into the [servant of Satan](https://faenrandir.github.io/a_careful_examination/how-those-who-leave-are-viewed/) category.

 I hope you continue to pray if you feel it is efficacious or brings you peace.
 I find peace in various meditative practices and quiet reflection.
 The world is an amazing place, people are amazing, and figuring out how best to navigate life is challenging, so we all need prayer, meditation, and/or reflection time.